Sao Shwe Thaik: President

 On 4 January 1949, a mass rally was held outside City Hall to mark the first anniversary of Independence Day.
 As head of state, (he) addressed the crowd.
 To his credit, he didn't serve up the previous year's menu of brave words and high purpose.
 Instead he issued a warning.

 Co-operation and understanding cannot come about so long as the element of violence or threat of violence exists, for violence has no counterpart in freedom, and liberty ends where violence begins.
 The progressive retreat of democracy in the world today is mainly due to the worship by nations of the cult of physical force.
 The deterioration in this direction has been such that the much-vaunted democracies are nowadays hardly distinguishable from totalitarian states.

 He made a direct stab at his own country's deteriorating political situation with insurgencies and armed conflicts.

 Speaker of the Chamber of Nationalities

 After this term as president, he was the speaker of the Chamber of Nationalities, the upper house, from 1950 to 1962.
-In the military coup of March 1962 he was arrested by the Union Revolutionary Council headed by General Ne Win and died in prison in November 1962.
+In the military coup of March 1962, he was arrested by the Revolutionary Council of the Union of Burma headed by General Ne Win and died in prison in November 1962.
 One of his sons, 17 at that time, was killed in the March 1962 military coup, apparently the only casualty on the day of the coup.